Seattle area counseling for children, adults, and families

 I work with children ages 4+ and their families.
 A variety of engaging play therapy and expressive arts techniques target issues such as problems at school, problems at home, emotion regulation, social skills, anger, family transitions, grief and loss, abuse and neglect, and health conditions or illness.

 Interested in knowing more about play therapy?
 Click here to read a great article by Garry Landreth and Sue Bratton that explains the basics.
-Curious about the research supporting play therapy as an evidence-based technique?
+Curious about the research supporting play therapy?
 The Association for Play Therapy provides this helpful document.

 I use a wide variety of techniques, from art to music to traditional 'talk therapy' to support teens to find their path in life and achieve their goals.